3.2 Introduction

 -

-Captial Budgeting: This challenge will analyze a new project that will be used to replace an old one.
+Captial Budgeting: This assessment will analyze a new project that will be used to replace an old one.
 The company wants to conduct capital budgeting for the five-year project.

 -

-Firm Valuation Criteria: This challenge will calculate the firm value of Noah’s Auto Repair and its competitor, Yoshi’s AutoCare, using both the DCF method and the EBITDA multiple approach.
+Firm Valuation Criteria: This assessment will calculate the firm value of Noah’s Auto Repair and its competitor, Yoshi’s AutoCare, using both the DCF method and the EBITDA multiple approach.